EricZinda/Perplexity/docs/pxHowTo/pxHowTo120ConceptsReferringExpressions.md

   HCONS: < h0 qeq h1 h6 qeq h8 > ]
 ~~~

 ... we can see that we'll need to implement a new version of `_file_n_of` that creates a `Concept` instead of actual files as the current one does.
 The base `Concept` class is enough for this.
-It is an exact copy of the `_command_n_1` implementation we did in the section on [Non-logical meaning](pxHowTo100NonlogicalMeaning), just replacing the string "command" with "file":
+Our implementation will be an exact copy of the `_command_n_1` implementation we built in the [Non-logical meaning section](pxHowTo100NonlogicalMeaning), just replacing the string "command" with "file":

 ~~~
 @Predication(vocabulary, names=["_file_n_of"])